femkepetter/basecampninafemke/README.md

 # The Witcher quiz
 ## About
 CodeGorilla Basecamp project made by Nina Aurora and Femke Petter.
-This was our first groupproject and we had a lot of fun making it.
+This was our first group-project and we had a lot of fun making it.
 Nina Aurora did the front-end of this project and Femke Petter the back-end code.

 It has a few things that could be made a little bit better/smoother, and also the coding itself could be a bit more neat, but we decided to share the project as it is.
 That way our learning curve during the bootcamp is much more clear.